 Try to make tags obvious enough for you to understand, but also specific enough to help you customize your message to your customers.
 Broad terms like 'user' or 'customer' may not be that effective.
 If you make sure your tags are specific enough, then they can help you understand how important the user is to your business.
 You can view all the tags a user belongs to, on the user's profile page.

-You can either add existing tags and or a new tag as and when you need.
+You can add existing tags and/or a new tag when you need.

 If you wish to apply a new tag that you have not created previously, then you can type in your new tag and then save it.